karledenstal/companions-dialogue-bundle/README.md

 	- Aela & Ria will have a scene where Ria asks to join Aela on a hunt.
 	- Farkas & Vilkas will have a brotherly scene about taking care of weapons.
 	- Ria & Torvar will have a scene where Torvar asks Ria out.
+	- Njada & Athis will have a scene discussing the fist fight they had.
+	- Ria & Njada will have a scene where Ria asks for some pointers.
+	- Aela & Farkas will have a scene of friendly banter.
+	- Skjor & Vilkas will have a scene of friendly banter.
 - Adds new misc dialogue to various Companion members.
 	- Njada will have more misc dialogue with her usual attitude.
 	- Ria will have more random dialogue to counter the two repetitive lines she has.